Derived equivalences of twisted supersingular K3 surfaces: Twisted K3 crystals and derived equivalences

 where by convention we choose the $n$-th root so that $\rk(\ch^{\sL}(\sE))=\rk(\sE)$.
 We define the twisted Mukai vector of $\sE$ by

-\end{Definition} Any twisted sheaf on $\sX$ admits a resolution by locally free twisted sheaves of positive rank, so the ablove definition of the twisted Chern character and twisted Mukai vector extend by additivity to all of $K(X,\alpha)$.
-The choice of an $n$-fold twisted invertible sheaf $\sL$ on $\sX$ is essentially the same as a choice of preimage of $\alpha$ under the map
+\end{Definition} Any twisted sheaf on $\sX$ admits a resolution by locally free twisted sheaves of positive rank, so the above definitions of the twisted Chern character and twisted Mukai vector extend by additivity to all of $K(X,\alpha)$.